atacan/AmazeSwiftForVSCode/README.md

 For the Swift language the token colors are from Xcode and the background color is from Catpuccin Mocha theme.

-For the other languages it just copies from the Catpuccin Mocha theme.
+For the other languages it just copies the token configuration from the Catpuccin Mocha theme.